 Biological & Agricultural Engineering Graduate Manual

 The following information has been prepared to guide students in planning their graduate study in the Department of Biological and Agricultural Engineering (BAE).
-The information contained herein is intended only to supplement and not to replace general requirements set forth in the Graduate Catalog and the Administrative Handbook published by the Graduate School.
+The information contained herein is intended only to supplement and not to replace general requirements set forth in the Graduate Catalog and the NC State Graduate Handbook published by the Graduate School.
 It would be beneficial to seek guidance from the Director of Graduate Programs or the Graduate Services Coordinator whenever confusion arises as to which set of rules (or guidelines) applies.

 Admission to graduate study in BAE is granted by the Graduate School upon recommendation of the BAE Director of Graduate Programs (DGP).
 The MS, MBAE, and PhD programs each have their own admission requirements.
 You must apply through The Graduate School.